 Much of 2019 was spent making quilts and putting the finishing touches to the Paisley Parade gallery for the Festival of Quilts.
 Thanks to the husband's technical expertise, the gallery was supported by a local web-site showing how the designs were created.
 It also featured time-lapse videos of the whole process of making one of the quilts.

-The paisley story hasn't finished!
-Along with selected quilts from Paisley Parade, 17 brand-new quilts will be on display at the Jen Jones Quilt Centre in Lampeter.
-These were scheduled to appear in 2020 but Paisley Pageant will now run from March through to the end of 2022.
+The paisley story wasn't finished!
+Along with selected quilts from Paisley Parade, 17 brand-new quilts were on display at the Jen Jones Quilt Centre in Lampeter.
+These were originally scheduled to appear in 2020 but, due to Covid, Paisley Pageant actually ran from March to the end of 2022.

-During the Covid pandemic I have been trying to finish up some half-made teaching samples and use up some of my fabric stash.
-During 2020 I have made two double bed-sized log cabin quilts and a cot quilt (all machine quilted), lots of small baby quilts for the premature baby unit of the local hospital, and finished the blocks for a large applique quilt which is in the later stages of hand quilting.
+During the Covid pandemic I tried to finish up some half-made teaching samples and use up some of my fabric stash.
+During 2020 I made two double bed-sized log cabin quilts and a cot quilt (all machine quilted), lots of small baby quilts for the premature baby unit of the local hospital, and finished the blocks for a large applique quilt which is in the later stages of hand quilting.

-Over the last few decades I have been fortunate enough to receive just over 100 places/rosettes in major competitions.
+Over the last few decades I have been fortunate enough to be awarded approx 110 places/rosettes in major competitions, including overall winner in six national championships.